8ta4/blog/drafts/Seeking an Uncensored, Capable Language Model for Joke Generation.md

 Now, step number one is where I'm running into the most trouble.
 To generate a really edgy punchline, you need an uncensored model.
 And that's where most models fall short.

 Dolphin 2.6 Mixtral 8x7b is sweet because it's uncensored and can generate the kind of envelope-pushing humor I need for the punchlines.
 But in terms of raw language generation ability, it falls a bit short.
-The punchlines it comes up with are really hit-or-miss.
+The punchlines it comes up with are hit-or-miss.

 If there are way too many jokes to evaluate, it starts getting pricey.
 And the evaluation step isn't foolproof either - there could be some false positives that slip through.
 So I need to keep the number of punchlines reasonable.